-Paganism is derived from Latin word, “paganus” which was revived during the Renaissance.
-“Paganus” was developed from the Latin, classical “pagus” which meant “region delimited by markers.”
-“It also meant “villager,” “country dweller,” and “unlearned.”
-Paganism is a term used to refer to people who are heathen or those who lack a clear religious group like Christianity, Islam, and others.
+The term Paganism is derived from the Latin word Paganus which was revived during the Renaissance.
+Paganus was developed from the Latin, classical Pagus which referred to a region delimited by markers.
+It then came to mean “villager,” “country dweller,” or “unlearned.”
+In the Roman Empire when Christianity spread, Pagan or Paganism became a term used to refer to people who continued to practise pre-Christian polytheistic religions.

-History of Paganism
+History Of Paganism

-Countries with Large Populations of Pagans
+Countries With Large Populations Of Pagans

 Neopaganism is widespread all over the world.
 Their beliefs are based on pre-Christian, pre-Judaism, and pre-Islamic traditions and practices.
 Neopaganism became widespread in the 20th century, mainly because of freedom of religion and a steady decline in Christianity in Europe and America throughout the 1900s.
 Membership and the exact number of pagans worldwide has not been determined, in part because the dominance of Christianity and other main world religions has led to the repression of Neopaganism in some countries.
 Some of the countries believed to have a higher number of pagan groups include the United States, Canada, the United Kingdom, Germany, Russia, Lithuania, and Australia.

 In North America, mostly the US but also Canada, many Pagan groups exist with members who mainly dwell in urban areas, are educated and belong to the middle class.
 However, there are no exact statistics on these groups as the government does not collect such information.
 In the United Kingdom, Pagan groups that practice Neopagan traditions such as Druidism, Wicca, or Heathenry are spread all over the country.